Canadian species index

 Averaging trends across all populations within each species can obscure important variability among subspecies, varieties or geographic regions.
 Averaging trends across species may also obscure important information.
 Analysis of different parts of the dataset can help uncover these patterns.

-Population size measurements always include some uncertainty, because not every individual animal can be found and counted at every sampling interval.
-The effect of uncertainty in measurement cannot be separated from genuine changes in population size.
+Population abundance measurements always include some uncertainty, because not every individual animal can be found and counted at every sampling interval.
+The effect of uncertainty in measurement cannot be separated from genuine changes in population abundance.
 Random variability may lead to a few more or less individuals being counted.
 If this variability leads to a large proportional change, as is the case when the average number of individuals found is small, the resulting uncertainty in the index can be large.
 However, uncertainty does average out over longer time series and over species.
 For this reason, interpretation of small subsets of data must be done with an understanding of the context of the biology of the species that are included and the strengths and weaknesses of the monitoring protocols.

 Only vertebrate species are included in the index, because they are the only group with sufficient population-level data.
 Invertebrates and plants tend to be monitored using area of occurrence, a type of data not readily integrated into the index.